 Magnus was selected for his second World Rugby Under-20 Championship (formerly the IRB Junior World Championship) in 2015, and started in four of the five ties.
 With Ritchie named on the bench for the pool stage tie against Argentina, Bradbury was awarded captaincy and led his team to Scotland under-20's first ever defeat of the South American side.

-His mother, Dee, is currently President of Oban Lorne RFC and Vice President of the Scottish Rugby Union.
-His younger brother Fergus played age-grade rugby for Glasgow.
+His mother, Dee, is currently President of the Scottish Rugby Union, while younger brother Fergus played age-grade rugby for Glasgow.

 Date of birth: 23/08/95

 Place of birth: Glasgow

 2015 to present